kurtosis-tech/eth-network-package/README.md

             "builder_network_params": null,

             // The number of times this participant should be repeated
-            // defaults to 1.
+            // defaults to 1(i.e no repetition).
 This is optional.
             "count": 1
         }
     ],